rezural/mesh-ripper/README.md

 ## Usage / Keybindings

-Currently, data needs to go within assets/data of where the binary is (or the source directory if running with cargo run).
+Currently, data needs to go within `assets/data` of where the binary is (or the source directory if running with cargo run).

-Mesh Ripper will walk the directories found within, allowing you to choose one from the `Load From Dataset` option.
+Mesh Ripper will walk the directories found within `assets/data`, allowing you to choose one from the `Load From Dataset` option.

 ![Mesh Ripper Screenshot](./assets/docs/screenshot.png)

-Once you select a dataset that contains ply, obj, or stl files, ordered by number (alphanumeric ordering), Mesh Ripper will load 100 files from this directory, spread across the available files.
+Once you select a dataset that contains ply, obj, or stl files, ordered by number (alphanumeric ordering), Mesh Ripper will load 100 files from this directory, spread evenly across the available files.

+`fluid_loaded`, and `fluids_loaded_percent` show the number / percentage of files that have been loaded.

 Select a higher `# of Frames to Load` to load more files.
 See algorithm for the LOD file loading.